grilo13/To-Do-Application/README.md

 # To Do Application
-To Do Application created using Django and React
+To Do Application created using Django and HTML/CSS